Pet Portraits: This week’s cutest pets from the north and north-east

 Why not submit their best Pet Portrait for the chance to feature in our weekly gallery?

-This week’s winners, Socks and Dexter are chilling in the hot summer sun!
-Congratulations to them and their owner Dylan Cunningham.
+This week’s winner is Poppy from Banchory Devenick.
+Thanks to family friend Calum McGregor who snapped the pic!

-Could your pet challenge Socks and Dexter?
+Can your pet be as cute as Poppy?
 Why not send in a picture for the chance to win a canvas worth £45.

 Let us know your name and address, your pet’s name and where the picture was taken.
 Send your good-quality photographs to pets@dctmedia.co.uk